fieldtrip/website/workshop/natmeg2014/beamforming.md

 As mentioned in the Background, it is ideal to contrast the activity of interest against some control.

-1. Suitable control windows are, for exampl
+1. Suitable control windows are, for example
     - Activity contrasted with baseline (example not shown)
     - Activity of condition 1 contrasted with condition 2 (example shown here using left vs right)
 2. However, if no other suitable data condition or baseline time-window exists, then